edreinoso/aws_devops/README.md

 ### Use Cases
 There are a lot of posibilities that can be expanded from using this concept.
 Among some of these, I highlight:
-- EBS (Elastic Block Storage) and NIC (Network Interface Card) name tag automation
+- Elastic Block Storage EBS and Network Interface Card NIC name tag automation
   - This provides a name after the EC2 instance name

 - Security groups open rules closure